raineorshine/cint/README.md

 	/** Returns a new object with the given key and value. */ cint.keyValue(key, value)

+	/** Sets the value of the given key and returns the object. */ cint.setValue(o, key, value)

+	/** Creates a mapping function that applies the given function to the value of the specified key. */ cint.mapOverKey(f, originalKey, newKey)

 	/** Join the object into a single string with the given separators separating properties from each other as well as values. */ cint.joinObj(obj, propSeparator, valueSeparator)